DaemonOnCode/SafeOrg/README.md

 ## WHAT IT DOES

-1. **Capture** - The Client writes it's thoughts, feelings, and emotions down in our product.
+1. **Capture** - Video data is picked from the organization’s server.
-2. **Calculate** - We take them and perform some magic on it, providing some numbers and comparisons.
+2. **Calculate** - Processed by multiple machine learning algorithms.
-3. **Conclude** - The bunny out of the bag is shown to the Therapist, custom to each client to support the process in its entirety.
+3. **Conclude** - Identifies the people that could be affected by Covid upon contact with others and prevents the spread of Covid.

 ## Technology Stack and Dependencies

 - **ML**
-  - sklearn
+  - opencv
-  - nltk
+  - keras
-  - spacy
+  - VideoStream
-  - textblob
+  - tensorflow
-  - pytorch
+  -
 - **APIs**
   - Node.js
   - Express in TypeScript